zilishen/documentation/content/solutions/api-connectivity-stack.md

 - [Install on virtual machine or bare metal]({{< ref "install-guide#install-nms-modules" >}})

-{{< note >}}The Kubernetes Helm method does not support installation of the Security Monitoring module, and the module is not currently supported in Kubernetes.{{< /note >}}
+{{< important >}}The Security Monitoring module is not supported in Kubernetes.
+The Kubernetes Helm chart does not support installing the Security Monitoring module.{{< /important >}}

 ### (Optional) Install the API Connectivity Manager module
 NGINX Management Suite API Connectivity Manger makes it easy to manage, govern, and secure API gateways deployed across multi-cloud and hybrid environments.
-Install this module if you want to centrally manage your NGINX Plus API gateways.
+Install this module if you want  centralized management for your NGINX Plus API gateways.

 - [Install on virtual machine or bare metal]({{< ref "install-guide#install-nms-modules" >}})
 - [Install in Kubernetes using Helm]({{< ref "enable-modules-for-existing-deployments" >}})

 ### Install NGINX Plus as an API Gateway
-NGINX Plus can be configured to act as an API gateway for monolithic applications and microservices.
-It is the data plane that transports application traffic and is operated by management plane tools like NGINX Management Suite API Connectivity Manager.
+NGINX Plus can act as an API gateway for monolithic applications and microservices.
+It is the data plane that transports application traffic.
+Management plane tools like NGINX Management Suite API Connectivity Manager apply configurations to NGINX Plus instances.

 1. [Download your credentials from MyF5](https://my.f5.com/), including your NGINX Plus Certificate and public key (`nginx-repo.crt` and `nginx-repo.key`).
-2. Follow the [NGINX Plus installation guide]({{< ref "installing-nginx-plus" >}}) to install it on a [supported operating system]({{< ref "nginx/technical-specs" >}})
+2. Follow the instructions in the [NGINX Plus installation guide]({{< ref "installing-nginx-plus" >}}) to install it on a [supported operating system]({{< ref "nginx/technical-specs" >}})
 3. [Install and configure NGINX Agent]({{< ref "install-nginx-agent" >}}) on your NGINX Plus instance.

 If you plan to use API Connectivity Manager to manage NGINX Plus as an API Gateway, refer to the instructions about [how to set up an API gateway environment]({{< ref "add-api-gateway" >}}).

 ### (Optional) Install NGINX App Protect WAF
-NGINX App Protect WAF is a lightweight, platform agnostic WAF that protects applications and APIs from layer 7 attacks.
+NGINX App Protect WAF is a lightweight, platform-agnostic WAF that protects applications and APIs from layer 7 attacks.
 You can manage WAFs using the Instance Manager module and visualize them using the Security Monitoring module.

 1. [Download your credentials from MyF5](https://my.f5.com/), including your NGINX Plus Certificate and public key (`nginx-repo.crt` and `nginx-repo.key`).
-2. Follow the [NGINX App Protect WAF installation guide]({{< ref "nap-waf/admin-guide/install" >}}) for your Linux distribution
+2. Follow the instructions in the [NGINX App Protect WAF installation guide]({{< ref "nap-waf/admin-guide/install" >}}) for your Linux distribution.

 If you want to use NGINX App Protect WAF with the Security Monitoring and Instance Manager modules, you will need to complete a few additional steps.
 Refer to the [installation guide]({{< ref "nap-waf/admin-guide/install-nms" >}}) for using NGINX App Protect WAF with NGINX Management Suite.

 ### (Optional) Install NGINX App Protect DoS
 NGINX App Protect DoS provides comprehensive protection against Layer 7 denial-of-service attacks on your apps and APIs.

-At this time, it is not integrated with Instance Manager or Security Monitoring modules.
+{{<note>}}The Instance Manager and Security Monitoring modules do not support App Protect DoS.{{</note>}}

 1. [Download your credentials from MyF5](https://my.f5.com/), including your NGINX Plus Certificate and public key (`nginx-repo.crt` and `nginx-repo.key`).
-2. Follow the [NGINX App Protect DoS installation guide]({{< ref "nap-dos/deployment-guide/learn-about-deployment" >}}) for your Linux distribution
+2. Follow the instructions in the [NGINX App Protect DoS installation guide]({{< ref "nap-dos/deployment-guide/learn-about-deployment" >}}) for your Linux distribution

 ## Next steps
 Now that you’ve successfully deployed the API Connectivity Stack, use this free eBook to learn more about [deploying NGINX as an API gateway](https://www.nginx.com/resources/library/nginx-api-gateway-deployment/).